suds-community/suds/README.rst

       ``FileCache`` silently use duration ``0``, i.e. its cache entries would never expire.

+* Cleaned up ``suds.transport`` ASCII/unicode URL/data handling.

+  * ``suds.transport.Request`` now allows specifying its URL input as either a byte or a unicode string with any Python version.
+Internally that URL information is always converted to the used Python interpreter's native ``str`` data type (byte string for Python versions prior to 3.0, or unicode string for later ones).
+  * Given URLs must not contain any non-ASCII characters, and any attempt to create a ``suds.transport.Request`` with such an invalid URL is reported as a ``UnicodeError`` (either ``UnicodeDecodeError`` or ``UnicodeEncodeError`` depending on the exact Python version and the given URL data type used).
+  * ``suds.transport.Reply`` & ``suds.transport.Request`` string representation
+    cleaned up and no longer raises an error when their message data contains non-ASCII characters.

 * ``suds.client`` module cleanup.

   * Removed unused ``suds.client.Client.messages`` attribute.